TIERS/uwb-cooperative-mrs-localization/README.md

 /vrpn_client_node/turtlebot5_cap/pose
 ``` -->

-## Run
+## How to run

+Please see below for instructions on running the proposed algorithms with predefined data.

 ### Proposed Particle Filter Approach

-currently, if you only want to run one round of each filter.
+Currently, if you only want to run one round of each filter.
 For multiple robots,
 ```
 python3 pf_ros2_multi_ulv.py --fuse_group 0 --with_model False